murknit3/stealth-tool/README.md

-# Stealth — Kali helper tool
+# Stealth — Kali terminal tool

 **Stealth** is a compact, menu-driven Python script for Kali Linux that helps automate a few common operations: